 Starting a Mushroom Farm Business: 3 Needed Steps for Mushroom Farming

 Learn about mushroom farming, including the process for starting a mushroom farm or growing mushrooms commercially or recreationally, at home or in the office

 In this post we explore commercial mushroom farming; How to start slow and make a profitable business from growing mushrooms.
-Starting a mushroom farm can be a large undertaking.
+Starting a mushroom farm business can be a large undertaking.
 First this article walks through the basics of the processes involved in mushroom cultivation and then dives into the typical division found in the mushroom industry.
 If you want actionable tips on how to start a mushroom farm, then check out our online commercial mushroom growing course now.

 There are many different ways to start a mushroom farm for growing mushrooms.
 The process that Fungi Ally went through while starting a mushroom farm business was going from outdoor log cultivation to indoor cultivation on straw, to purchasing ready-to-fruit blocks and then indoor cultivation on supplemented sawdust.

 Our focus has been commercial mushroom farming for the last three years.
 We have also taught other farmers on how to farm mushrooms commercially.
 How to start a mushroom farm that is focused on log cultivation is relatively straight forward.
 Here is a great resource for this method of cultivation.
 They have done extensive research into shiitake production cycle and cost/benefit analysis for starting log cultivation.
 In commercial mushroom farming, log cultivation can be difficult to actually make money.
 It is a very labor intensive and slow growing method for how to farm mushrooms.